timwoj/shadowcraft-vm/README.md

 The environment can be modified to use other versions of the shadowcraft UI and backend as needed during the provisioning by modifying the shadowcraft-setup.sh file.
 If this file is changed after the VM has already been provisioned, you may recreate the VM by running `vagrant destroy` followed by `vagrant up`.
 This will completely rebuild the VM, so you'll need to restart the backend again.

-The version of ruby/rails/passenger/nginx/etc can be changed by modifying the node.json file.
+The version of rails/passenger/nginx/etc can be changed by modifying the node.json file.
 It currently defaults to the following versions:

-* ruby: 1.8.7-p374
 * rails: 3.2.19
 * nginx: 1.2.5
 * passenger: 3.0.18